FiltersHeroes/ScriptsPlayground/Readme_RLI_for_Pi-hole.md

-# Regex Hosts Installer for Pi-hole
+# Regex Lists Installer for Pi-hole

 This script is based on https://github.com/mmotti/pihole-regex/blob/master/install.sh.
 All commands will need to be entered via Terminal (PuTTY or your SSH client of choice) after logging in.